INCF/nineml-spec/source/abstraction_layer.rst

 | name      | identifier  | yes      |
 +-----------+-------------+----------+

-An EventReceivePort specifies a channel over which events can be received by a component.
-Each EventReceivePort must be connected to exactly *one* EventSendPort.
+An EventReceivePort_ specifies a channel over which events can be received by a component.
+Each EventReceivePort_ must be connected to exactly *one* EventSendPort_.

 Name attribute
 ^^^^^^^^^^^^^^

-Each EventReceivePort requires a *name* attribute, which is a valid and uniquely identifies the EventReceivePort from all other elements in the ComponentClass.
+Each EventReceivePort_ requires a *name* attribute, which is a valid and uniquely identifies the EventReceivePort_ from all other elements in the ComponentClass_.

 Dynamic Regimes
 ===============

-Dynamics blocks define the dynamic equations of models such as neurons, post-synaptic responses or plasticity of synaptic weights.
-In Dynamics blocks, state variables are evolved by one or more sets of ordinary differential equations (ODE).
+Dynamics_ blocks define the dynamic equations of models such as neurons, post-synaptic responses or plasticity of synaptic weights.
+In Dynamics_ blocks, state variables are evolved by one or more sets of ordinary differential equations (ODE).
 Each set of equations is called a regime, and only one regime can be active at a particular point in time.
 The